 There is also the Lower Antelope Canyon, which does not have light beams.
 But it also shouldn’t be as crowded or as pricey to visit.
 The Lower Antelope Canyon still has wonderful sculpted red canyon walls and is much more peaceful.

 See Related: Things to Do in Chandler, Arizona

 Best Day Trips to Get Active

 Day trips from Scottsdale can be easily tailored for the adventurous in spirit.
 Check out these active options that are good for families and couples.

 Take your pick between a sunrise or sunset hot air balloon ride.
 Either one will have you drifting along in peaceful luxury over the desert.

-You may even get to help inflate the balloon- a great photo opp.
-Once you’re in the air, get a whole new perspective of the surrounding desert and mountains.
+You may even get to help inflate the balloon- a great photo opportunity.
+Once you’re in the air, get a new perspective of the surrounding desert and mountains.

-After about an hour flight with your experienced and knowledgeable balloon pilot, touch down and enjoy a toast to your adventure.
+After an hour’s flight with your experienced and knowledgeable balloon pilot, touch down and enjoy a toast to your adventure.

 8. Apache Trail Small Group Tour with Canyon Lake Cruise